npoussu/GripLockIoT/README.md

 GripLockIoT is a Disc Golf Scorecard application built for Android.
 The application is for Disc Golf Players to log in their scores while playing disc golf.

-Currently the user can create new courses and save them to a local SQLite database.
-The project is currently being refactored from MVC to MVVM / MVP to improve and implement testability.

-The aim is to build this into a fairly simplistic Disc Golf Scorecard application with all the essential functionalities (log in a round of disc golf, view past rounds, create / ciew / edit players, create / view / edit courses).
+The aim is to build this into a fairly simplistic Disc Golf Scorecard application with all the essential functionalities.

 ## Getting Started